Switched-mode power supply: Failure modes

+Power supplies in consumer products are frequently damaged by lightning strikes on power lines as well as internal short circuits caused by insects attracted to the heat and electrostatic fields.
+Those events may damage any part of the power supply.

 Precautions

 The main filter capacitor will often store up to 325 volts long after the input power has been disconnected.
 Not all power supplies contain a small "bleeder" resistor which slowly discharges the capacitor.
 Contact with this capacitor can result in a severe electrical shock.

 The primary and secondary sides may be connected with a capacitor to reduce EMI and compensate for various capacitive couplings in the converter circuit, where the transformer is one.
 This may result in electric shock in some cases.
 The current flowing from line or neutral through a 2 kΩ resistor to any accessible part must, according to IEC 60950, be less than 250 μA for IT equipment.

 Applications

 Switched-mode power supply units (PSUs) in domestic products such as personal computers often have universal inputs, meaning that they can accept power from mains supplies throughout the world, although a manual voltage range switch may be required.
 Switch-mode power supplies can tolerate a wide range of power frequencies and voltages.

-Due to their high volumes mobile phone chargers have always been particularly cost sensitive.
-The first chargers were linear power supplies, but they quickly moved to the cost effective ringing choke converter (RCC) SMPS topology, when new levels of efficiency were required.
+Due to their high volumes of production, mobile phone chargers have always been particularly cost-sensitive.
+The first chargers were linear power supplies, but they quickly moved to the cost-effective ringing choke converter (RCC) SMPS topology, when new levels of efficiency were required.
 Recently, the demand for even lower no-load power requirements in the application has meant that flyback topology is being used more widely; primary side sensing flyback controllers are also helping to cut the bill of materials (BOM) by removing secondary-side sensing components such as optocouplers.

-Switched-mode power supplies are used for DC to DC conversion as well.
+Switched-mode power supplies are used for DC-to-DC conversion as well.
 In heavy vehicles that use a nominal 24 V_{DC} cranking supply, 12 V for accessories may be furnished through a DC/DC switch-mode supply.
 This has the advantage over tapping the battery at the 12 V position (using half the cells) that the entire 12 V load is evenly divided between all cells of the 24 V battery.
-In industrial settings such as telecommunications racks, bulk power may be distributed at a low DC voltage (e.g. from a battery back up system) and individual equipment items will have DC/DC switched-mode converters to supply required voltages.
+In industrial settings such as telecommunications racks, bulk power may be distributed at a low DC voltage (e.g. from a battery backup system) and individual equipment items will have DC/DC switched-mode converters to supply required voltages.

 A common use for switched-mode power supplies is an extra-low-voltage source for lighting.
 For this application, they are often called "electronic transformers".